lamberta/devkit-doc/native/ios-test-app.md

 ## Running

-An instance of the SDK basil server must be running to server games for the test app.
+An instance of the SDK basil server must be running to serve games for the test app.
 To start a new basil server enter this command at a console:

 ~~~
 $ basil serve